edouardklein/businessclassif/Notebook.md

 * From a company : we want to see which classifiers said 'it belongs to my category' and which said 'it does not belong to my category'
 * From a category : We want to see how many false positives and false negatives there are
+# Exp7 : Publishable results for the deterministic approach that uses the characteristic words
+I interrupt Exp6 for now because there is an urgent need to get exploitable results on Exp7.

+## Loading the data

+A big pain point in Exp6 was the loading of the data.

+I'm going to solve that problem in a separate module that I will then re-import when I get back to Exp6.
+This is the [data_load.py](data_load.py) module.